North Dakota lawmakers weigh gas tax hike

 The proposal would apply to gasoline and special fuels such as diesel, biodiesel and compressed natural gas used in vehicles.
 Those fuels are taxed at 23 cents per gallon, a lower rate than in surrounding states.
 South Dakota's rate is the closest to North Dakota's, at 28 cents per gallon.

-Steiner pitched the measure to the House Finance and Taxation Committee on Monday as a means to complement a proposal from legislative leaders seeking to use earnings from North Dakota’s oil tax savings account to fund infrastructure projects.
+Rep. Vicky Steiner, R-Dickinson, pitched the measure to the committee early Monday as a means to complement a proposal from legislative leaders seeking to use earnings from North Dakota’s oil tax savings account to help fund infrastructure projects.

 “The question isn’t if we will fix the bridges and roads over the next 10 years, but who pays for it,” she said.
 “It should be a hybrid plan.”